plotly/plotly.github.io/_posts/2015-04-23-how-to-make-a-boxplot.md

 ---
+layout: two_column_layout
 title: Make a Box Plot
-date: 2015-04-23 00:00:00 Z
-permalink: "/make-a-box-plot/"
-tags:
-- statistical
-layout: two_column_layout
 subtitle: A Step by Step Guide to Making a Box Plot
+permalink: /make-a-box-plot/
-imageurl: "/static/images/how-to-make-a-boxplot/thum-how-to-make-a-boxplot.png"
+imageurl: /static/images/how-to-make-a-boxplot/thum-how-to-make-a-boxplot.png
 state: active
+tags: statistical
 meta_description: Box plots are used to better understand how values are spaced out in different sets of data.
 Follow this step-by-step tutorial to make a box plot for free and online with Plotly.
 popularity: frontpage
 actioncall: Make a Box Plot
 ---